 Place Reinforcing Mesh

-If reinforcing mesh is required, cut it to fit inside the formwork allowing 2-inch clearance between the formwork and end of the bars so the reinforcing will be completely covered in concrete.
+If the reinforcing mesh is required, cut it to fit inside the formwork allowing 2-inch clearance between the formwork and end of the bars so the reinforcing will be completely covered in concrete.
 Do not allow the reinforcement to sag between the supports or sit directly on the compacted base.

 How To Pour A Concrete Slab